aws-samples/aws-modernization-with-sysdig/content/0-prerequisites/3-cloud9/_index.md

 ## Create a new Cloud9 IDE environment

 To access a Cloud9 instance, networking is required.
+Create a VPC for the Cloud9 instance:

+1. Follow this link to
+[**create VPC**](https://us-east-1.console.aws.amazon.com/vpc/home?region=us-east-1#CreateVpc:createMode=vpcWithResources),
-Create a VPC for the Cloud9 instance.
-Follow this link to [**create VPC**](https://us-east-1.console.aws.amazon.com/vpc/home?region=us-east-1#CreateVpc:createMode=vpcWithResources), select **VPC and More** and click on **Create VPC** to generate the networking components.
+select **VPC and More**
+and click on **Create VPC** to generate the networking components.